JustABearOz/PoshColor/README.md

 .\Install.ps1
 ```

+### Install from Zip
+Download the latest (release)[https://github.com/JustABearOz/PSColorizer/releases] and extract it into your powershell modules directory.

+### Add to Profile
-Install.ps1 will load the PSColorizer module for your current session.
+The above installation methods will load the PSColorizer module for your current session.
 If you want the PSColorizer module loaded for all sessions, add the following line to your profile
 ```pwsh
 Import-Module PSColorizer
 ```